There’s something cozy about adding carpet to your bedroom. Here’s how to choose the right carpet colour.

 How to choose the right carpet colour for your bedroom.

-Never, ever choose carpet from the tiny little sample you get on the boards.
-Always ask for a bigger sample, it usually takes about a week to get them in.
+First and foremost… never, ever choose carpet from the tiny little sample you get on the boards.
+Always ask for a bigger sample from your carpet supplier.
+It usually takes about a week to get them in.

-So the one on the left was too creamy, the middle, too cheap looking and thin, also too creamy.
-I liked the wool loop carpet on the right.
-It coordinated the best with my linen bed since it has a pink undertone like the linen.
+I thought the carpet on the left was too light.
+The middle carpet was too yellow, I chose the wool loop carpet on the right.
+It coordinated the best with my linen bed since it also a pink undertone.

 If my flooring had been any darker, I would have laid them on top of white paper to decide which colour was right.
 It’s very important that you move the carpet all around and underneath the upholstery in the space it’s going.

-Here was the bedroom before we moved in.
+Here is a look at the bedroom before we moved in.
 The laminate in here was different than the engineered hardwood in the hallway.
-Yet a third colour of laminate had been installed in the family room.
+Yet, a third colour of laminate had been installed in the family room.

-If you have wood flooring, it should all be the same on the same floor.
-Sometimes if a homeowner has real hardwood on the main floor of their house they might install laminate in the basement.
-That's fine.
+If you have wood flooring, it should all be the same on the same floor or level.
+Sometimes if a homeowner has real hardwood on the main floor of their house, they might install laminate in the basement.
+That’s fine.
 But DO NOT choose different colours of wood flooring on the same floor.

 Another view.
 Remember this dresser from my master in the townhouse?
 I painted it turquoise back then.
 Now with the walls painted turquoise I don’t like the painted dresser in the same colour at all.
 I’ve been looking for a new one in a walnut finish.

-But that's the world of neutrals.
+But that’s the world of neutrals.
 They change in front of your eyes when compared to other neutrals.
-If this bed was white or cream, the carpet in comparison would be pink.
-Because the bed is slightly pinker, the carpet looks more yellow.
+If this bed was white or cream, the carpet in comparison would appear more pink than it does now because it matches perfect, therefore it simply looks ‘neutral’.
 If you go back and look at the samples we originally chose from, you can see the pink more clearly.